What Airport Will You Fly Into?

 Puerto Viejo de Talamanca

-Playa Chiquita – A quiet residential and boutique hotel area known for beautiful beaches, tide pools, and a peaceful jungle setting.
+Playa Chiquita: A quiet residential and boutique hotel area known for beautiful beaches, tide pools and peaceful jungle setting.

 Puerto Viejo is about a 4.5 to 5 hour drive from Juan Santamaría International Airport and roughly 8 to 9 hours from Daniel Oduber Quirós International Airport, making it most convenient for travelers flying into San José.